-Taranaki was recently judged the world’s second best regional destination by influential global travel guide Lonely Planet.
+In 2017, Taranaki was judged the world’s second best regional destination by influential global travel guide Lonely Planet.
 The award picked on two aspects of the region’s tourism offering, both of which are just as accessible to conference and event delegates.

-New Plymouth’s architecturally amazing Govett-Brewster Art Gallery and Len Lye Centre also attracted attention, as much for its stainless steel façade as the dynamic contemporary art within.
+New Plymouth’s architecturally amazing Govett-Brewster Art Gallery and Len Lye Centre also attracted Lonely Planet’s attention, as much for its stainless-steel façade as the dynamic contemporary art within.
 This too is the tip of the proverbial iceberg, with public sculptures, vibrant street art, eclectic museums and much more offering a uniquely cultural component to any visit to the region.